pu2clr/VFO_BFO_OLED_ARDUINO/Doc/En/README.md

 ### Arduino pins and  Encoder, Band, Step and Switch VFO/BFO

-The pins for encoder and push buttons are defined bellow.
+The pins for encoder and push buttons are defined below.
 If you need to change some push button pin, you should be aware that the push buttons are connected to  pins with support to external interrupts.
 On Atmega32u4 you can use the pins 0,1,2,3 and 7.

 ```cpp